ugetsu/.github/profile/README.md

 # Abstracts of all talks      👩‍💻 add yours below 🌈

+## May 5, Victor Ibrahim Santos El Adji: [Determinantal Varieties](https://en.wikipedia.org/wiki/Determinantal_variety)

+I will introduce and study (generic) determinantal varieties: the loci of matrices of rank bounded from above.
+In addition to being a central topic in both Commutative Algebra and Algebraic Geometry, these varieties have several connections with Invariant Theory, Representation Theory and Combinatorics.
+For example, many classical constructions such as rational normal curves, Veronese manifolds, Segre manifolds, rational normal scrolls, fall into the class of determinant varieties.

+I will describe their fundamental properties (such as normality, irreducibility, singular locus, etc) and calculate their basic invariants (degree, dimension, topological Euler number, etc).
+To do so, I will establish the first and the second fundamental theorems of invariant theory as one of the main tools.

 ## April 28: Sergey Galkin: Pencils of Quadrics, Hyper-Elliptic Curves, their Jacobians, and Moduli Spaces of Stable Vector Bundles of Rank Two
 I will introduce higher-dimensional analogues of pencils of conics (introduced by Filipe on April 14) - namely pencils of quadrics, for example I will explain a classical construction that relates pencils of quadrics with hyper-elliptic curves (double covers of a projective line), and discuss how their linear algebra and geometry is related to various questions about moduli spaces of bundles on these curves, in particular how to construct some forms of Jacobians and moduli spaces of stable rank 2 bundles on a hyper-elliptic curve in terms of a pencil of quadrics and the respective matrix of linear forms (Miles Reid's thesis and Desale-Ramanan's theorem).